-SERPENTS OF SECRECY: What do you get when you take some folks from bands like King Giant, Borracho, Foghound, Sixty Watt Shaman, etc. and put them all together into one band?
+SERPENTS OF SECRECY: What do you get when you take some folks from bands like King Giant, Borracho, Foghound, Sixty Watt Shaman, etc., and put them all together into one band?
 Yep, you guessed it, you get Serpents Of Secrecy.

 Trust me, there have been doubters and naysayers that claim this is the little band that couldn’t.
 Couldn’t what?
-I dunno, but there’s been a lot of mystery and intrigue around the band composed of vocalist Mark Lorenzo, guitarists Todd Ingram and Steve Fisher, bassist Rev. Jim Forrester and drummer Chuck Dukehart III.
-All the bullshit aside, the band began playing out in recent months and by god, I plan to be there when they play out at Day 2 of MDDF.
+I dunno, but there’s been a lot of mystery and intrigue around the band composed of vocalist Mark Lorenzo, guitarists Todd Ingram and Steve Fisher, bassist Rev. Jim Forrester, and drummer Chuck Dukehart III.
+All the bullshit aside, the band began playing out in recent months and by god, I plan to be there when they play out on Day 2 of MDDF.